-This annual online celebration of First Amendment rights, Dec.
-1-15, encourages high school and college students to tweet about the five freedoms guaranteed by the First Amendment.
-The five students with the best tweets win $5,000 scholarships.
-Since it began in 2011, the contest has generated thousands of creative and insightful tweets about our freedoms of speech, prayer, petition, assembly and press.
+This online celebration of First Amendment rights -- held in 2011, 2012 and 2013 -- encouraged high school and college students to tweet about the five freedoms guaranteed by the First Amendment.
+Five students with the best tweets from each year won $5,000 scholarships.
+The contest generated thousands of creative and insightful tweets about our freedoms of speech, prayer, petition, assembly and press.

 2007 First Amendment Summit

 On Jan.
 18, 2007, ASNE convened an emergency summit of 100 newsroom leaders, national security experts, lawyers and others concerned about the compelled disclosure of confidential sources.
 Key video excerpts from this important day are archived here.

 First Amendment Sponsors